learn-co-curriculum/phase-1-using-fetch/README.md

 console.log(myPromise)
 ```

-If you open up your browser console, you should see the following:
+If you have `index.html` open in your browser and you open up your browser console, you should see the following:
 `Promise {<pending>}`.

 Because our `fetch` request takes a while to complete, and because we want to